Skip to content

 The signs and symptoms that are produced after the acute overdosage of Carbocysteine include GI disturbances.

-The symptomatic adverse reactions produced by Carbocysteine are more or less tolerable and if they become severe, they can be treated symptomatically, these include Dizziness, Headache, Nausea, Myalgia, Dyspnea, Palpitation, Skin rashesX, Psychiatric disturbance, Urinary incontinence.
+The symptomatic adverse reactions produced by Carbocisteine are more or less tolerable and if they become severe, they can be treated symptomatically, these include Dizziness, Headache, Nausea, Myalgia, Dyspnea, Palpitation, Skin rashesX, Psychiatric disturbance, Urinary incontinence.

 Carbocisteine should be used with caution in patients with history of peptic ulcer.